maubanel/GMS2-Helper-Packages/noise/README.md

 ##### `Step 1.`\|`PCKGS`|:small_blue_diamond:

 Download the [noise](../packages/noise.yymps) package.
 Notice that you get three functions.
 It comes with a range of random noise functions in `scr_noise_rng`.
 There is a a `cheap_perlin_noise()` function to create structured noise.
-It used `scr_ease` to smooth out the transitions between points.
+It used `scr_ease` to smooth out the transitions between points used by the cheap_perlin_noise function.

 ![download noise package](images/noise_functions.png)